mjburtenshaw/macmail/README.md

 - A React function component as the default export.
 - The same React function component as a named export.
 - An array of strings matching the keys of required component props assigned to a constant named `requiredProps` as a named export.

-A letter template SHOULD have the following properties:
 - A PascalCase filename followed by `.letter.tsx`, e.g. `FooBar.letter.tsx`

 See Also